High-dimensional expanders from Kac--Moody--Steinberg groups: Quotients in Chevalley groups

 \section{Quotients in Chevalley groups}

-In this chapter, we describe a way to go from affine Kac--Moody--Steinberg groups to spherical Chevalley groups.
+In this chapter, we describe a connection between spherical Chevalley groups and affine Kac--Moody--Steinberg groups.
 This allows us to describe our construction with a very concrete example in $\operatorname{SL}_3$ (this is done in \Cref{subsection: quot in Chev: sl3}) and to compare it to previous constructions of high-dimensional expanders using coset complexes from \cite{kaufman2018construction} and \cite{o2022high} in \Cref{subsection: quot in chev: comparison}.